 The figures shown below are only those that the FOS (Financial Ombudsman Service) have registered, that have been escalated by the policy holder as a result on the Insurance companies conduct.
-These do not include the complaints the actual insurers receive.
+These do not include the insurance complaints the actual insurers receive.
 They will outnumber these many times over.
 Aviva alone for example published complaints figures for the 1st six months of 2017 at 78,436.
 Yes that’s right 78 thousand four hundred and thirty six from January 2017 to July 2017.

 Set up by parliament, the Financial Ombudsman Service or FOS is the UK’s official expert in sorting out problems with Insurance claims and Insurance companies.
 If a financial business and a customer can’t resolve a complaint between themselves, the Financial Ombudsman can give an unbiased answer about what’s happened.
 If they decide someone’s been treated unfairly, they have legal powers to put things right.

 Figures from the Financial Ombudsman Service have revealed that Direct Line Group, via the business name UK Insurance, was the most complained about provider in the first half of 2017.
 It is no wonder that many policyholders choose the services of an Insurance Loss Assessor and willingly pay Insurance Claims Fees.
 The insurer received 1,447 new general insurance complaints during the period.
-These complaints exclude PPI.
+These Insurance complaints exclude PPI.
 Aviva was the next most complained about with 1,051 followed by Ageas (773), Axa (623) and RSA (622).

-- Your reinstatement works are to a poor standard
+Your reinstatement works are to a poor standard

-- Existing Insurance policies have been renewed without you knowing
+Existing Insurance policies have been renewed without you knowing

-- You may feel that your insurance cover wasn’t explained properly
+You may feel that your insurance cover wasn’t explained properly

-After you make a complaint, your insurance company will have an opportunity to look at the dispute again and may compensate you.
+After you make an Insurance complaint, your insurance company will have an opportunity to look at the dispute again and may compensate you.
 You can follow the FOS online guide to help you through the process to try and resolve the problem.
 First you will have to complain to your insurance company.
 Only then can you get the FOS to investigate your complaint, which I add is at no cost.
 Always try to resolve any misunderstanding amicably and between the parties involved.